gregm18/HiCinBoRGH/README.md

 ### Installing using Conda

-With Conda installed, simply run the following lines of commands to install the program.
+With Conda installed, simply run the following lines of commands in a terminal using WSL/Linux to install the program.
+This will install the program and create an environment named "hicinborgh"

 ```bash
 git clone https://github.com/gregm18/HiCinBoRGH.git
 conda env create -f ./mustache/environment.yml
 ```

-This will install the program and create an environment named "hicinborgh"

 #### Running

+The following lines of commands will activate the hicinborgh environment and run the program via the hicinborgh.py file.

 ```bash
 conda activate hicinborgh